My Primary School is at the Museum

 Museum-school forum and networking event, 7 March 2017

 Following the publication of the My Primary School is at the Museum report (see below), King's hosted a museum-school forum and networking event on 7 March 2017.
+The findings of the museum-school forum have been published in a further report which can be downloaded here.

 Aimed at museum and gallery learning and education staff, school teachers and education specialists, the forum provided an opportunity to share ideas and discuss practical next steps for developing closer museum-school relationships, as well as networking opportunities with other learning and education professionals and a space in which to catalyse the creation of new museum-school collaborations.